 Day 8

-Enjoy a last short ride in the morning (depending on departure times) before saying goodbye to the horses before transfering back to the airport for the afternoon flight.
+If time permits, enjoy a last short ride in the morning (depending on departure times) before saying goodbye to the horses and transferring back to the airport after breakfast.

 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.

-The horses here are a hardy mix of Arabian crosses.
+The horses here are a hardy mix of Arabian crosses and boerperd.
 They are safe, well mannered and are very lively when needed but also happy to plod along with less experienced riders.
 The saddles provided are comfortable trail riding saddles and soft bits are used on all the horses.
 Guests can assist with grooming and tacking up their horse but help is available to do this.

 The riding is a mix of paces to suit the different terrain and is fast in places.
 You need to be confident riding in open spaces and in control at a fast pace.
 This trail is not suitable for very nervous or novice riders.
 You'll be riding in trail saddles, made locally and designed for the comfort of both horse and rider alike.
 We recommend you wear half or full chaps with comfortable riding boots and a light weight riding helmet, preferably with good ventilation.
 There are a limited number of chaps and helmets at the stables, but we recommend that you bring your own for a good fit.
 The bareback part of the ride is ridden at a walk.